wdougwatson/writing/steem/intro.md

 **[wdougwatson](https://steemit.com/@wdougwatson) --** A shadowy flight into the dangerous world of a man who does not exist.
-A ~~young~~ loner on a crusade to champion the cause of the innocent, the helpless, the powerless, in a world of banksters who operate above the law.
+A ~~young~~ loner on a crusade to champion the cause of the innocent, the helpless, and the powerless in a world of banksters who operate above the law.

 Also he has a strange sense of humor.